aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/imagesaveoptions/usegdiemfrenderer/_index.md

 ---
 title: ImageSaveOptions.UseGdiEmfRenderer
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets a value determining whether to use GDI or Aspose.Words metafile renderer when saving to EMF.
+description: Gets or sets a value determining whether to use GDI or Aspose.Words metafile renderer when saving to EMF in C#
 type: docs
 weight: 180
 url: /net/aspose.words.saving/imagesaveoptions/usegdiemfrenderer/